 If your child has a medical condition or requires regular medication you should make an appointment with a Deputy Principal to manage the matter.
 Further information is available from the school website.

 Students should not arrive at school prior to 8.30am as it is not safe for them to be at school unsupervised.
-Students on school grounds earlier than 8.30am will be instructed to sit on the bench on the northern side of the library, facing the library.
+Students on school grounds prior to 8.30am will need to wait in the following designated areas:

 At 8.30am teachers are in their classrooms so students can enter classes and prepare for the day.
 Lessons start at 8.40am.